wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 **Layabout:** Whats a curly wurly? _Suey gives her a Curly Wurly, she tries it_ I LOVE curly wurly?

-**Suey:** Oh this is great, we've got so much in common apart from all the Jedi stuff of course.
+**Suey:** Oh this is great, we've got so much in common as well as all the Jedi stuff of course.
 Just a minute _shouts offstage towards "Calamity"_ Calam, you're never gonna believe it...
 I've been into space.
 I've met a pink octopus.
 I've trained as a Jedi warrior, we've defeated an army of Dames, and saved the galaxy.
 Oh, and I've got a sister.

 **Calamity:** Suey, is that you?
 What time do you call this.
 Did you take the trash out.
 Have you fed the cats?
 Did you get my blue eyeshadow?